allwynfernandes/avahq/architecture.md

     - Failing each, it defaults to storing the response with intent "unprocessed"
 - add_question
     - Adds a questions to the questions collection. add_question("text", "hook")
+- add_contact
+    - add a contact from telegram `ava people add "josh" "Joshua Fernando".
+For more details see https://hen.cat/ppl//commands

 - Messaging API